matslexell/advanced-software-design/Unit_1_assignments_template.markdown

-Which is not gauranteed in the type of SortedUserDataList itself.
+Which is not guaranteed in the type of SortedUserDataList itself.
 We just assume it is, because we've read and run the code once.

 We could however make the precondition stronger by including a comparator in the SortedList type.
 See example: